- Mission & History

 Jackie Harnett has an interest in Higher Education as I am interested in learning how academic programs develop with community partners.
 She has worked at the State Education Dept. for the past 10 years, and was both a teacher and school administrator for 15 years prior to that.

 Amy Hawrylchak is currently working as an assistant principal at Guilderland High School.
-She is thrilled to be a part of the Education Leadership program at Sage to bring together research and practice as we work to support students each and everyday.
+She is thrilled to be a part of the Education Leadership program at Russell Sage College to bring together research and practice as we work to support students each and everyday.
 Her goal is to work in the district office, coordinating the bigger picture of a school system while always keeping in mind the daily successes and struggles of our students.

 Darlene King is currently the Director of Pupil Services for the Saratoga Springs City School District.